 - The evidence for AMX0035 comes from a single small RCT and its extension study.
 Clinical experts are divided on whether AMX0035 is effective.
-Nearly all, whether they favored FDA approval or not, felt that only an additional RCT would answer whether AMX0035 actually affects disease progression and survival in ALS. - CENTAUR enrolled patients who were from the US and overwhelmingly white, raising some concerns about generalizability to other groups.
+Nearly all, whether they favored FDA approval or not, felt that only an additional RCT would answer whether AMX0035 actually affects disease progression and survival in ALS. - It is unclear whether AMX0035 is similarly effective in patients whose more advanced ALS would have put them outside the CENTAUR trial enrollment criteria. - CENTAUR enrolled patients who were from the US and overwhelmingly white, raising some concerns about generalizability to other groups.
 The small sample size of CENTAUR precluded meaningful subgroup analyses. - There was an implementation error in CENTAUR where the first 17 patients all received edaravone; the next nine were given placebo to balance this.
 We heard, including through direct conversation with a study nurse, that those administering therapy remained blinded and were unaware of this error, and sensitivity analyses excluding these patients showed similar results for functional outcomes.
 We requested a similar analysis of survival in the OLE and this, too, showed similar outcomes, although the results are academic-inconfidence. - Concerns were raised about functional unblinding due to the bitter taste and gastrointestinal side effects of AMX0035 (Supplement Table D14).
 The survival benefits seen in the OLE would not be expected to have been affected by unblinding. - The FDA re-analyzed the primary and secondary outcomes of disease progression using the ITT population (which includes two early deaths in the AMX0035 arm), a quadratic term for non-linearity, and a joint-rank approach to incorporate deaths in assessing disease progression.
 When factoring in these issues, the FDA found consistently lower efficacy and less statistical persuasiveness (See Table 3.3). - The FDA felt that survival was not a pre-specified endpoint in the OLE trial.
 Our reading of the protocol is that this is ambiguous.
 Of note, the method used to analyze survival is conservative as crossover from placebo to AMX0035 was not accounted for; the true survival benefit may be greater than that reported.
-However, some experts felt that the small functional gains and lack of a survival benefit in the 24-week RCT made a substantial survival benefit highly unlikely to be real. - Even if AMX0035 is efficacious, it is unknown whether the combination of PB and TURSO in AMX0035 is superior to TURSO alone; TURSO is the cheaper of the two components, currently available as a nutritional supplement, and is already used by some ALS patients.
-A pilot RCT of TURSO in 34 ALS patients found the TURSO arm had less decline in ALSFRS-R at 54 weeks.64 A confirmatory multicenter RCT in Italy is underway and estimated to complete in 2023.65
+However, some experts felt that the small functional gains and lack of a survival benefit in the 24-week RCT made a substantial survival benefit highly unlikely to be real.

+Even if AMX0035 is efficacious, it is unknown whether the combination of PB and TURSO in AMX0035 is superior to TURSO alone; TURSO is the cheaper of the two components, currently available as a nutritional supplement, and is already used by some ALS patients.
+A pilot RCT of TURSO in 34 ALS patients found the TURSO arm had less decline in ALSFRS-R at 54 weeks.
+A confirmatory multicenter RCT in Italy is underway and estimated to complete in 2023.